top of page

 • Cambridge English: Advanced (CAE) test.

-The English language requirements may be met if a visa applicant would be regarded as an ‘exempt applicant’ for the purpose of the legislative instruments applicable to TSS, SESR and ENS visas.
+The English language requirements may be met if a visa applicant would be regarded as an ‘exempt applicant’ for the purpose of the legislative instruments applicable to SID, SESR and ENS visas.

 For the Occupations that are eligible for the English Language concession, the following applies:

-• TSS and SESR: average score of IELTS 5.0 with no minimum component (unless registration or licensing requires a higher level of English)
+• SID and SESR: average score of IELTS 5.0 with no minimum component (unless registration or licensing requires a higher level of English)

 • ENS: average score of IELTS 5.0 with no component being less than IELTS 4.0 or equivalent (unless registration or licensing requires a higher level of English).